Mithra-Warranty/mithra_blockchain/README.md

 # mithra_blockchain
-Ethereum contracts and corresponding tests for mtihra.
+Ethereum contracts and corresponding tests for mithra.